Search the collections

 The Royal Exhibition Collection of well over 5,000 objects reflects all aspects of the building's history: objects displayed at the two great International Exhibitions; souvenirs; certificates and medals awarded to exhibitors and commissioners; invitations to concerts, balls and the opening of parliament: catalogues to the International Exhibition and museum displays.
 The collection also contains photographs of the building from the 1880s to the present day, and other pictorial reproductions including watercolours, postcards and lithographic prints.

-Alternative Names: Poonah Figure, Poona Figure This clay figure of a Dancing Bear was made in Pune, India.
-It was exhibited at the Melbourne International Exhibition in 1880, as part o ...From: Pune, India Images: 6
+Alternative Names: Poonah Figure, Poona Figure This clay figure of an Office Messenger was Pune, India.
+It was exhibited at the Melbourne International Exhibition in 1880, as part of a ...From: Pune, India Images: 5

-This is a sepia postcard of the eastern facade of the Exhibition Building, showing the French Fountain and circular garden, circa 1910.
-The postcard, which is unused, was printed by Val ...From: Melbourne, Australia Images: 0
+This is a black & white postcard showing an elevated view of the south west facade of the Exhibition Building across the Carlton Gardens, circa 1930.
+The postcard, which is unused, was ...From: Armadale, Australia Images: 2